-Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
+Most modern vehicles have an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems are wearing out, it is crucial to bring your car into Hillside Auto Repair for an inspection before their condition worsens.
+If any of these brake systems is worn out, bringing your car into Charlie's Hillside Auto Repair for an inspection before its condition worsens is crucial.
 These brake systems are:

-Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
-Instead of the disc and brake pad, drum brakes have shoes inside the drum that press outwards.
+Drum Brakes - Some cars have disc brakes on all four wheels while others have disc brakes on their front wheels and drum brakes on their back wheels.
+Instead of the disc and brake pad, drum brakes have shoes inside the drum that press outward.
 As the shoes push into the wheel, friction slows you down.

-Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever that's usually located between your car's two front seats.
+Parking Brake - Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever, pedal or button that's usually located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
-Older parking brake systems are completely mechanical and do not use brake fluid like the disk and drum brakes, so it can be used as an emergency brake (with great care) when the other brake systems fail.
-Many newer vehicles use an electronic parking brake, which is similar, but often use electronic motors to engage the parking brake.
+Older parking brake systems are completely mechanical and do not use brake fluid like the disk and drum brakes, so they can be used as an emergency brake (with great care) when the other brake systems fail.
+Many newer vehicles use an electronic parking brake, which is similar but often uses electronic motors to engage the parking brake.

-Taking care of your brakes is crucial to maintaining a safe driving experience for you and your passengers.
-It is a feature you use everyday, and even a slight change can indicate something is wrong.
-If your vehicle’s brakes are performing poorly and you are in Torrance, CA or TORRANCE, it is imperative that you bring your car in to Hillside Auto Repair for an inspection.
+Taking care of your brakes is crucial for maintaining a safe driving experience for you and your passengers.
+It is a feature you use every day, and even a slight change can indicate something is wrong.
+If your vehicle’s brakes are performing poorly and you are in Torrance, CA or Torrance, it is imperative that you bring your car into Charlie's Hillside Auto Repair for an inspection.
 Some warning signs include:

-If this happens, first make sure your handbrake is not engaged.
-If your brake light stays on, your vehicle is telling you it is time for an inspection and/or there is a problem with your brakes.
+The brake light on your dashboard turns on and stays on - If this happens, first make sure your handbrake is not engaged.
+If your brake light stays on, your vehicle is telling you that it is time for an inspection and/or that there is a problem with your brakes.

-If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
-There could be air or moisture in the braking system or a problem with the master cylinder.
+Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal, such as that it feels “softer,” or sinks all the way to the floor mat when you press on it, it’s a sign you need immediate service.
+There could be air or moisture in the braking system, a leak or a problem with the master cylinder.

-If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads, or shoes have worn out.
-This could also cause a grinding sound, with or without pushing on the brake pedal; a grinding sound could also indicate a lack of lubrication in vehicles with rear drum brakes.
+Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads or shoes have worn out.
+This could also cause a grinding sound with or without pushing on the brake pedal.

-ABS stands for Anti-Lock Braking System.
-If the light is on, or flashing while your car, truck, or SUV is on, it means there is a malfunction and needs attention.
-If your ABS light is on, give Hillside Auto Repair a call so we can diagnose, and repair the issue.
+Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
+If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
+If your ABS light is on, give Charlie's Hillside Auto Repair a call so we can diagnose and repair the issue.

-If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Hillside Auto Repair in Torrance today!
+If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Charlie's Hillside Auto Repair in Torrance today!
 We will make sure your shocks and struts work.
-We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Auto Repair, or Brake Repair.
+We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, auto repair, or brake repair.

-At Hillside Auto Repair in Torrance, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
-If you are in the 90505 area or nearby, you can give us a call or schedule an appointment with us online - Hillside Auto Repair - Most Trusted Shop in Torrance, CA.
+At Charlie's Hillside Auto Repair in Torrance, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
+If you are in the 90505 area or nearby, you can give us a call or schedule an appointment with us online - Charlie's Hillside Auto Repair - Most Trusted Shop in Torrance, CA.